-Linda Spradley Dunn: Every so often democracy hits a reset button and though I am terribly disappointed that Secretary Hillary Clinton didn’t win, I understand why she lost.
+Linda Spradley Dunn: Every so often democracy hits a reset button, and though I am terribly disappointed that Sec.
+Hillary Clinton didn’t win, I understand why she lost.
 People are losing their way of life.
-This isn’t about Donald Trump and his presidency—this is about change.
-When the majority becomes the minority they cannot hold onto the power they have.
+This isn’t about Donald Trump and his presidency; this is about change.
+When the majority becomes the minority, they cannot hold onto the power they have.
 Those of us who have less will demand our fair share.
 This has nothing to do with Donald Trump.
 He just took the lid off the pot.
 This is about fear of change in America.

 EBONY.com: Thought leaders are encouraging people to organize, strategize and take back their local communities.
 What’s your message for women entrepreneurs?

 Dunn: Here we are as African-American women over delivering on the vote year after year to the Democrats.
-I see it as an opportunity for us to say, if we are going to be the backbone and deliver the vote—what are we going to get?
-We still get less than one percent of equity investments from angel investors but we are the go-to women when they want to make it happen.
+I see it as an opportunity for us to say, “If we are going to be the backbone and deliver the vote, what are we going to get?”
+We still get less than 1 percent of equity investments from angel investors, but we are the go-to women when they want to make it happen.
 We are fighting the wrong fight.
 I don’t care who is in the White House.
 Getting our share and advocating for who we are and what we are supposed to get is what we should be doing.

-EBONY.com: Your second annual In The Black tour kicked off in Newark, New Jersey on November 11, how does advocacy play a role in the event?
+EBONY.com: Your second annual In The Black tour kicked off in Newark, New Jersey, on November 11.
+Hhow does advocacy play a role in the event?

-Dunn: People think advocacy is community service.
-But it’s about knowing how to advocate on your behalf as a small business owner to get what you need to impact your community.
-The emphasis is on how do you collaborate to get the local city council to pay attention to contracts for you and other women in your city.
+Dunn: People think advocacy is community service, but it’s about knowing how to advocate on your behalf as a small business owner to get what you need to impact your community.
+The emphasis is on how you collaborate to get the local city council to pay attention to contracts for you and other women in your city.
 Do you know who your congressman is?
 Do you know the treasurer of your state, and how [he or she] determines government contracts?
 Do you know the Chamber of Commerce and go to any of those meetings?
 That’s where all those political business decisions are made.
-We’re going to focus on advocating for what we deserve, not a hand out, not set asides, but what we deserve.
+We’re going to focus on advocating for what we deserve—not a handout, not set-asides, but what we deserve.

 EBONY.com: There’s a #girlboss and #fireyourboss movement on social media.
 While it’s great that we’ve embraced this entrepreneurial vibe, what are the gems people learn from being an employee?

-Dunn: You need at least a year to two years worth of salary in the bank, and you aren’t going to live the way you are currently living.
+Dunn: You need at least a year to two years’ worth of salary in the bank, and you aren’t going to live the way you are currently living.
 You aren’t going out to eat three times a week.
 You have the mortgage or rent, car note and a cushion in case the heater goes.
-You won’t live off the business in the beginning and you need a tight two-page business plan.
-I challenge everybody that I mentor to give me six revenue streams.
+You won’t live off the business in the beginning, and you need a tight two-page business plan.
+I challenge everybody I mentor to give me six revenue streams.
 Can you sell that?
 Can you add on to it?
-If you leave [your job] and have one product and one revenue stream you’re doomed.
+If you leave [your job] and have one product and one revenue stream. you’re doomed.